xiaohupro/swoole-docs/modules/swoole-server/methods.md

 #### swoole_server->set(array $setting)

-Set the settings of the swoole server:
+Set the runtime settings of the swoole server.
+The settings can be accessed by `$server->setting` when the swoole server has started.

 ``` php
 <?php